 For the purposes of the Statement of Cash Flows, cash and cash equivalents are defined as short-term highly liquid investments that are both readily convertible to known amounts of cash and investments with original maturities of 90 days or less.
-In accordance with GASB Statement No. 9, certificates of deposit with original maturity dates of greater than 90 days are not considered cash and cash equivalents.
+Certificates of deposit with original maturity dates of greater than 90 days are not considered cash and cash equivalents.